greisane/wkTTS/README.md

 # wkTTS
 WormKit module adding text-to-speech to Worms Armageddon multiplayer games.

-Several voices are available, automatically chosen for each player based on their name.
+While enabled, chat is automatically read aloud.
+A different voice is chosen for each player based on their nickname.

 # Installation